 Throughout the years they trained on the island, Chicago Cubs players were photographed enjoying the island’s many attractions, spotlighting the famous Catalina Island pottery, exploring the Catalina Island Bird Park, fishing in island waters and much more.
 Those photos made their way to newspapers across the country revealing the island and its many amenities to baseball fans from one coast to the other.
 Wrigley also used the Cubs’ presence on the island in advertisements: “The Cubs Are Here, You Should Come Too” was a frequent tagline.

 When war was declared in 1941, the entire country mobilized to fight and that included Catalina Island, which became both training ground and lookout station for the military.
 During the war years, the Cubs stayed closer to home, but as soon as the war was over, spring training returned to Catalina Island.
 The fun continued until 1952, when Mesa, AZ, was chosen to become the team’s new training ground.

 The legacy of the Cubs on Catalina Island continues

-Catalina Island visitors will still find mementos of the halcyon days when the Cubs played in Avalon, including memorabilia at the Catalina Island Museum, apparel in local shops and more.
-The ballfield where the Cubs used to practice, just below the Catalina Island golf course, is long gone, but a plaque commemorates its location.
+Catalina Island visitors will still find mementos of the halcyon days when the Cubs played in Avalon, including memorabilia at the Catalina Island Museum for Art & History, apparel in local shops like Island Threadz.
+The ballfield where the Cubs used to practice, just below the Catalina Island Golf Course, is long gone, but a plaque commemorates its location.
 Above the field, the Catalina Island Visitors Country Club is now only open for special events, although golfers can still access the pro shop and locker rooms.

 Back in Chicago, the Cubs themselves have never forgotten their roots on the island.
 In 2019, Wrigley Field opened three private clubs, including the Catalina Club, in honor of those many years when the Cubs welcomed spring on Catalina Island.